Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ### pipes and redirection

 As we demonstrated earlier, pipes and redirects work as expected between a container and host system.
-If you need to pipe the output of one command in your container to another command in your container things may be more complicated.
+If you need to pipe the output of one command in your container to another command in your container things are slightly more complicated.

 ```
-$ singularity exec lolcow.img fortune | singularity exec lolcow.img cowsay
+$ singularity exec lolcow.img sh -c "fortune | cowsay | lolcat"
 ```

 ### X11 and OpenGL